If you would like to start this series from the beginning, go to How to Find Happiness: 10 Lessons to Change Your Life.

 Let’s say we choose pastel pink as our happiness color.

-We can start by choosing a day of the week to actively seek out pastel pink.
+We can start by choosing a day of the week to actively look for pastel pink around us.

 The next day, we can do something more proactive, like purchasing something we need/want in our happiness color: a T-shirt, pajamas, socks, sticky notes, a notebook, anything works.